aadhitikhare23-byte/Talent_Intelligence_Agent/README.md

 # Talent Intelligence Agent

 Ever wished you could just ask the job market a question and get a real answer?

-That's exactly what this project does.
+There are tools out there — but I wanted to build one myself, using real data and learn what actually goes into it.

-Built an AI-powered agent that lets you search through 123,000+ real LinkedIn job postings using plain English — no filters, no dropdowns, just type your question and get an answer.
+This AI agent lets you search 123,000+ real
+LinkedIn job postings in plain English — type what you're looking for, pick your mode, and actually get an answer.

 **Built by:** Aditi Khare | MS Business Analytics, Arizona State University